akrem2005/TodoList/README.md

 ## Contact

-For any inquiries or questions, you can reach out to Akrem Abdulkakdir at codethicaet@gmail.com.
+For any inquiries or questions, feel free to reach out to the project owner at codethicaet@gmail.com.